- Does a DUI raise car insurance rates in Florida?

 How much does a DUI raise your insurance in Florida?

-The cheapest insurer after a DUI is State Farm, with rates averaging $2,276.
-The next cheapest insurer is Progressive a difference of $963 from State Farm.
-National General has the third-most affordable car insurance rates with a DUI.
+The most affordable insurer after a DUI is State Farm, offering average annual rates of $2,276.
+The second-lowest option is Progressive, which costs $963 more than State Farm.
+National General provides the third-cheapest car insurance rates for drivers with a DUI.

-This table shows average car insurance rates after a DUI in Florida.
+This table displays average car insurance rates for a driver with a DUI in Florida.

 PEOPLE ASK: